 For quite some time, I have been frustrated by all of the roadblocks that I have been facing in recent years.
 But after stumbling across a vlog by Tanaaz from Forever Conscious, I now have a greater understanding of the astrological cycles and how this energy impacts each of us here on Earth.
 As Tanaaz explains, the past two years have given us a chance to reflect and grow in order to become better versions of ourselves.

-Earlier this week I passed my Flight Attendant Safety And Emergency Proceedures training for another year!
+To add to this whirlwind, last week I undertook my annual Flight Attendant Safety And Emergency Procedure exams.

 Initially, I planned on taking a short career break.
 Five and half years on, I’m still flying full-time as a Cabin Manager and I have formed some amazing friendships with my fellow cabin crew.

-However, my true passion lies in understanding consumer behaviour and I am eager to return to the field of Marketing Management one day, with the ambition to go on to complete my Master’s Degree.
-I’ve just been accepted into postgraduate study and am already excited to see that this will enable me to collaborate with such a dynamic group of people who share my passion!
+However, my true passion lies in understanding consumer behaviour and I am eager to return to the field of marketing one day.
+I’ve just been accepted into postgraduate study and am already excited to see that this will enable me to collaborate with a dynamic group of people, who share my passion!